togglebyte/togglebit.io/content/posts/15-02-2021_signed-unsigned-int.md

 date = 2021-02-15
 +++

+A quick writeup on two's complement by Temporus.

 In reality all bytes in memory are unsigned.

 The concept of signed values is just an encoding of the bits of those bytes.